-I do not include mammals or birds in my workshops/shows as I believe that they would be stressed.
+I do not include mammals or birds in my workshops/shows.

 I include a chameleon, a small Rat snake and Green tree frogs in one of my shows.
 These are animals that have been gradually introduced to the show and I am happy that they are not stressed.
 The chameleon takes food from my fingers whilst standing on the outstretched palm of a child's hand, a sure sign that it is not stressed.
 The snake stays completely calm if I place her on a child and the tree frog has a few leaps on the floor, sometimes lands on a child and climbs a short distance up a wall, it is not handled.

 I occasionally use one of my Bearded Dragons to show predator/prey, adaptation etc. I also occasionally use Fire bellied Toads to illustrate warning colours.